Last Updated April, 2022

 I can’t recall where this passion was coming from.
 However, from the age of five, I was confident that there would be a day when I get to come and live in a dreamland called America.

 That day has come.
 I was packing my bags to come and live with an American family.

-I spent my first year in the U.S. as an au-pair, or in other words live-in nanny.
-Living with the family and taking care of their children provided me with an opportunity to have cultural experience while having all my expenses covered.
+I spent my first year in the U.S. as an au-pair.
+Living with the family and taking care of their children provided me with an opportunity to have a cultural experience while having all my expenses covered.

 During that year I got hooked on travel and set a goal to visit every state in the United States.